History of Burnley F.C.: First major honour and decline (1912–1946)

 In 1912–13, Burnley were promoted to the First Division—as the country's top scorers with 88 goals—and reached the FA Cup semi-finals for the first time but lost to Sunderland after a replay.
 The next season, the team consolidated their place in the top flight and won their first major honour, the FA Cup, after a 1–0 win against Liverpool in the final at Crystal Palace.
 Bert Freeman scored the only goal as Burnley became the first side to beat five First Division clubs in one cup season.
-Burnley's captain Tommy Boyle received the FA Cup trophy from King George V; it was the first time a reigning monarch attended an FA Cup final.
+Tommy Boyle, Burnley's captain, received the FA Cup trophy from King George V; it was the first time a reigning monarch attended an FA Cup final.
 During this period, Turf Moor's capacity was increased to 50,000, almost equal to the town's male population.

-The team finished fourth in 1914–15 before English football was suspended during the First World War.
-First team players Jonathan Brown, William Pickering, reserve players William Johnson, Harry Langtree and Alfred Lorrimer were killed during the conflict, while Teddy Hodgson died after he contracted a kidney problem.
+They finished fourth in 1914–15 before English football was suspended during the First World War.
+First-team players Jonathan Brown, William Pickering, along with reserve players William Johnson, Harry Langtree and Alfred Lorrimer were killed during the conflict, while Teddy Hodgson later died due to a kidney ailment.
 Upon resumption of full-time football in 1919–20, Burnley finished second to West Bromwich Albion and for the first time won the First Division championship in 1920–21.
 Burnley lost the season's opening three matches before they went on a 30-match run without defeat, an English record for unbeaten league games in a single season that lasted until Arsenal went invincible during the 2003–04 FA Premier League season.
-Burnley could not retain the title and finished third the next season, followed by a 15th place finish in 1922–23.
+Burnley could not retain the title and finished third the next season, followed by a 15th-place finish in 1922–23.
+In October 1923, Burnley and opponents Sheffield United influenced the creation of the penalty arc, which was adopted by the International Football Association Board and introduced to the Laws of the Game in 1937.